iPlumb3r/EntangledBootstrap/3_UI-UX/ReadMe.md

 UI / UX
 ==
 At this moment, the UI/UX provided by <a href="https://www.topincs.com/">Topincs</a> is very satisfying ...
-... and it could embodied a very good "speficiation by sample" !
+... and it could embodied a very good "spefication by sample" !

 List of classes
 -